 Summer Public Service Program

-Each student will receive one of the named fellowships listed below or a general Summer Public Service Fellowship.
+For summer 2024 eligibility and application information, visit our SPSP 2024 page.
+Each student will receive one of the named fellowships listed below or a general Summer Public Service Program fellowship.

 For work with nonprofit organizations, created by a generous gift from Baron & Budd, P.C.

 For work with nonprofit organizations and public defender offices, created by a generous gift from the G. Rollie White Trust.

 For work in the human rights field, created by generous gifts from donors to the Bernard and Audre Rapoport Center for Human Rights and Justice.